-The Cavalier King Charles Spaniel is like a stuffed animal come to life.
-The breed loves to cuddle, and has a friendly temperament with both adults and children.
-Rightfully so, they’re often referred to as the “Comforter Spaniel,” and are usually just as happy to cozy up in bed with their favorite human as they are to join them for long and lingering walks—all things that make them excellent at delivering emotional support.
+The Cavalier King Charles spaniel is like a living stuffed animal.
+These dogs love to cuddle and typically have a friendly temperament.
+They're often referred to as the “comforter spaniel.”
+They're usually just as happy to cozy up with their favorite humans as they are to join them for a pleasant walk.

 08 of 10